p-quic/p-quic.github.io/_pages/_getting_started.md

----
-layout: post
-title:  "Getting Started"
-date:   2019-06-27 12:00:00 +0200
-categories: tutorial
----
-This post aims to describe how you can setup our PQUIC implementation based on [picoquic][picoquic].

-# Compiling PQUIC
+## Compiling PQUIC

 During this process, we assume our base working directory is `working_dir`.
 First, you need to clone `picotls` which provides the TLS implementation on which PQUIC is based.
 It itself requires `openssl`.

 {% highlight bash %}
-# or dnf install openssl-devel
+$ apt install openssl-dev  # or dnf install openssl-devel
-$ apt install openssl-dev
 $ cd working_dir
 $ git clone https://github.com/p-quic/picotls.git
-# wait for the clone to complete...
 $ cd picotls
 # the following instructions just come from the picotls README
 $ git submodule init